-Stay tuned for the latest betting odds and tips on the thrill ride a minute world of motor sports.
+Stay tuned for the latest betting odds and tips on the thrill ride a minute world of motorsports.
 We invite readers to check out our handcrafted reviews of Canadian accepting online sportsbooks.
-Decide which ones best suit your betting style and budget - Then start building a best bookmaker stable today!
+Decide which ones best suit your betting style and budget - Then start building the best bookmaker stable today!

 2020 MotoGP schedule will have plenty of drama.
 Here is the slate of races: